Orkney: Hydrogen manufacturing

 A March 2019 report by the BBC stated that "Orkney creates more clean electricity than its inhabitants need.
 Even after exporting to the UK national grid, the islands' winds, waves and tides generate about 130% of the electricity its population needs – all of it from clean sources".
 A report about sustainable energy in the islands listed two options.
 A new cable could be laid for exporting of energy to the mainland but another proposal has progressed rapidly since that time: making "excess renewable power into another fuel – such as hydrogen – and then [storing] it".

-In May 2020, CNN published more specific information about the hydrogen plan:"Orkney's success in creating hydrogen using clean energy demonstrates that it can be done at scale.
+In May 2020, CNN published more specific information about the hydrogen plan:Orkney's success in creating hydrogen using clean energy demonstrates that it can be done at scale.
 The islands are already using hydrogen to power vehicles, and it will soon be used to heat a local primary school.
-Now, Orkney is hoping to use hydrogen fuel cells to power a seagoing vessel able to transport both goods and passengers".
+Now, Orkney is hoping to use hydrogen fuel cells to power a seagoing vessel able to transport both goods and passengers.

 Additional specific information about the status of the hydrogen scheme was published in late November 2020 by Orkney Islands Council.
-A few weeks earlier, another report indicated that the world’s first hydrogen-fueled ferry was to be tested on the Orkney Islands, using "a hydrogen/diesel dual fuel conversion system", developed by a consortium known as the HyDIME project.
+A few weeks earlier, another report indicated that the world's first hydrogen-fueled ferry was to be tested on the Orkney Islands, using "a hydrogen/diesel dual fuel conversion system", developed by a consortium known as the HyDIME project.
 Initially hydrogen was to power only the auxiliary engine but the plan calls for later using this fuel for the primary engine.
-The report suggested that, "if all goes well, hydrogen ferries could be sailing between Orkney’s islands within six months".
+The report suggested that "if all goes well, hydrogen ferries could be sailing between Orkney's islands within six months".

 Kirkwall Airport in Orkney was scheduled "to have its heat and power decarbonised through green hydrogen as part of a new project" starting in 2021.
-A hydrogen combustion engine system was to be connected to the airport’s heating system.
+A hydrogen combustion engine system was to be connected to the airport's heating system.
 The scheme planned to reduce the significant emissions that were created with older technology that heated buildings and water.
-This was part of the plan formulated by the Scottish government for the Highlands and Islands "to become the world’s first net zero aviation region by 2040".
+This was part of the plan formulated by the Scottish government for the Highlands and Islands "to become the world's first net zero aviation region by 2040".

 Hydrogen manufacturing is also planned for Shetland and will spread to other areas of Scotland that have access to clean electricity.
 To achieve that goal, the government announced an investment of £100 million in the hydrogen sector "for the £180 million Emerging Energy Technologies Fund".

 Transport

 Air

 Highland and Islands Airports operates the main airport in Orkney, Kirkwall Airport.
 Loganair provides services to the Scottish mainland (Aberdeen, Edinburgh, Glasgow and Inverness), as well as to Sumburgh Airport in Shetland.

 Within Orkney, the council operates airports on most of the larger islands including Stronsay, Eday, North Ronaldsay, Westray, Papa Westray, Sanday, and Flotta.
-The shortest scheduled air service in the world, between the islands of Westray and Papa Westray, is scheduled at two minutes' duration but can take less than one minute if the wind is in the right direction.
+The shortest scheduled air service in the world, between the islands of Westray and Papa Westray, is scheduled at two minutes' duration.